Lord Clement-Jones has been a member of the House of Lords since 1998.

 He successfully piloted the Tobacco Advertising and Sponsorship Bill and the Live Music Bill from private members bills to becoming law.
 He also tabled the House of Lords motion that defeated the Government’s plans to award Manchester the UK’s first “super-casino”.

-He is a former member of the House of Lords Communications Select Committee and now is the Liberal Democrat Spokesman on the Creative Industries.
+He is a former member of the House of Lords Communications Select Committee and now is the Chair of the Artificial Intelligence Select Committee.

 Lord Clement-Jones, John Whittingdale MP Lord Colwyn and live music campaigners outside Downing Street in 2011 calling for changes to the licensing laws to free up live music performance from unnececcesary red tape.